Steven-Grevera/ENC4265/manual.md

 ## Game Settings
 ![image](https://github.com/user-attachments/assets/cfb84465-00b3-403f-8569-2a3992bc3e35)
+*Figure 7: Image showing the options the player has in "Game Settings".
+Image Taken By: Steven Grevera*

 A series of options will be present in this tab and will each have different effects to your experience with the game.